Review: the Album "Burn" by Thrash Metal Band Havok

 Which one of these two studio albums by Havok do you enjoy more?

-How does the album Burn compare to the band's 2011 album?
+How does the album Burn compare to Havok's 2011 Album Time is Up?

 Is the album Burn better than 2011’s Time Is Up?
 That is a great question because both of these albums are solid!
 The song Melting the Mountain has a kind of Motorbreath influence in it and there is a sort of raw, heavy enough sound similar to Metallica’s Kill 'em All album.
 But the production on this album is better than that.
 I can also hear a kind of Mike Muir influence in the vocals of David Sanchez.
 I can also hear an early Fates Warning style lead interlude in one of the parts.

 What are the good songs you might ask?
 Having listened to the album two times all the way through, there are no bad songs and there is little wrong to find about the debut album Burn by this Denver, Colorado band!
 We are now starting our third full listen through and the song “The Root of All Evil” is a sold, modern Testament influenced song.
 The Path to Nowhere has a good exotic guitar beginning to it which adds to the complexity of this band.
 Who would have thought that a modern American metal band would use such exotic playing in its music but that’s why Havok is different from other American metal bands in this modern era.

 The song called "Melting the Mountain"

 Rate the album Burn by the band Havok

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.